a8m/errors/README.md

 ### Motivation
 A few years ago I wrote a Parser for a project that I was working on.
-Parser logic was full of deeply nested and recursive function calls, where almost every function returned an error that was bubbled up all the way to the user.
+The parser logic was full of deeply nested and recursive function calls, where almost every function returned an error that was bubbled up all the way to the user.
-I didn't like.
-It was really hard to write code like this, where almost every step is an expectation.
+I didn't like it.
+It was really hard to write code like this, where almost every step was an expectation.
 I didn't see any value in handling the errors if all I want to do is to return them to the user.
-I decided to give a look to the `go/parser` package in the standard library in order to learn idiomatic Go.
+I decided to take a look at the `go/parser` package in the standard library in order to learn idiomatic Go.
 I found this code ([1], [2]) and decided to adopt this pattern to my project.
 The change was amazing.
-My parser was far more readable, it was easier to add or refactor code, and I just loved it like this.
+My parser was far more readable, it was easier to add or refactor code and I just loved it like this.
-Since then, almost every time I need to write a parser or anything else that similar in the complexity, I use this pattern.
+Since then, almost every time I need to write a parser or anything else that similar in the complexity I use this pattern.
 After too many times of copy-pasting this pattern, I decided to create this package.
 I guess it will help others as well.

 __"You talked about parsers, but you showed above a `main` example?"__ - Yes, I treat the `main` function the same.
-In the sense that if I expect something to pass in order to start the application, I don't see any point in handling the error if all I want, is to crash.
+In the sense that if I expect something to pass in order to start the application, I don't see any point in handling the error if all I want is to crash.
 In these cases, I use that too.

-__"Where else this pattern used in the standard packages?"__ - Like it was mentioned above, this pattern is really common in programs where almost every step is an expectation.
+__"Where else is this pattern used in the standard packages?"__ - Like it was mentioned above, this pattern is really common in programs where almost every step is an expectation.
 Therefore, you can find it in packages like: [`fmt`](fmt), [`template`](template), [`template/parse`](template/parse), [`encoding/json`](json), [`encoding/gob`](gob) and more.
 Oh, and of course, in the `parser` package [1], [2].

 __"What about performance?"__ - There is an overhead, but it's not so bad.
 Although, it should be improved in Go 1.11, since the compiler inlines panic calls.
 I will add a perf section really soon.
 Also for Go 1.11.
 Until then, you can check out #8 and #9.